olcf/wraprun/README.md

 If any executable is not dynamically linked the results are undefined.

+The standard output streams are necessarily shared by all executables and generally written asynchronously.
+This will typically render output logfiles unintelligible.

 If you spot a bug or missing functionality please submit a pull request!